 Verletzte Menschen Verletzen Menschen Psychologie

-Sep 25, 2025 · 6 min read
+6 min read

 The Cycle of Violence: Understanding Why Hurt People Hurt People

 The phrase "hurt people hurt people" is a common observation, but understanding the underlying psychology requires a deeper dive into the complexities of trauma, learned behavior, and emotional regulation.
 This article explores the psychological mechanisms behind this cycle of violence, examining the various factors that contribute to its perpetuation, and offering insights into how to break free from this damaging pattern.
-We will delve into the effects of trauma, the role of attachment styles, and the importance of seeking professional help.
+We will break down the effects of trauma, the role of attachment styles, and the importance of seeking professional help.

 Understanding the Roots of Violence: Trauma and its Impact